Summer Star Gazing

 First, Ursa Major, meaning “the great bear”, is easy to find as it is the third largest constellation in the sky and it’s brightest stars make up the Big Dipper asterism.
 Ursa Major has deep roots in history dating back to Ptolemy, Homer and the Ancient Greeks.

-Next, Ursa Minor, meaning “the smaller bear”, is similarly associated with the Little Dipper asterism.
+Next, Ursa Minor, meaning “the smaller bear”, is associated with the Little Dipper asterism.
 Contained in Ursa Minor’s group of stars is Polaris, the North Star, which sits at the tip of the dipper’s handle.

 Hercules